Supported Shoulderstand

 Supported Shoulderstand: Step-by-Step Instructions

-This Shoulderstand version with a blanket support is the safest way to perform the pose in order to avoid neck injuries.
+This Shoulderstand version with a blanket support is the safest way to perform the pose to avoid neck injuries.
 Only very advanced yogic practitioners should perform Shoulderstand without a support because of the risk of injuring the cervical spine.

 Supported shoulderstand yoga pose